Research Grants Program Call Description

 Project Information: Grant category, project title, and total funds requested.

-Project Description: A summary (2-page max.) outlining the proposed research or knowledge-sharing initiative.
+Project Description: A summary (8500 characters max. including spaces) outlining the proposed research or knowledge-sharing initiative.

 Team Capacity: A summary of team experience and potential support needs from the IPHCPR Network.